 Unpack your beach towel and leave that inflatable flamingo at home.
 You don’t need a holiday when you can transport yourself to the exotic islands of the Caribbean at this vibrant, colourful shack of a venue in Brixton.
 With rums from across the archipelago and beyond, the cocktail menu has everything but an ocean to paddle your toes in.
-The Jamaican Iced Tea really floats our lilo with its potent mix of Appleton Reserve with Aperol and Bergamont Liqueur, Chai & Peppermint Tea Mix, and a top up of Orchard Pig Cider.
+The Jamaican Iced Tea really floats our lilo with its potent mix of Appleton Reserve with Aperol and bergamot liqueur, chai and peppermint tea mix, and a top up of Orchard Pig Cider.

 Get ready to step into paradise, people.
 Palm prints, carved wooden tables, steel drum serenades and cocktails in coconuts.
 Expect all the frivolity of tiki with seriously visual drinks, show-stealing seafood platters and even a rum distillery upstairs.
 Pow!
-The epic cocktails are made with house-distilled rum and homemade artisanal syrups created with all-natural ingredients, making this the first bar in the world to serve each cocktail completely void of refined sugars.
-Hola!
+The epic cocktails are made with house-distilled rum and homemade artisanal syrups created with all-natural ingredients - it's said to be the first bar in the world to serve each cocktail completely void of refined sugars.

-One of the OGs of London’s rum bars, and where bartenders come to let loose (so you know it's good).
+One of the OGs of London’s rum scene, and where bartenders come to let loose (so you know it's good).
 Trailer Happiness offers tropical tidings from a basement in Notting Hill, with a cocktail menu that has big industry names always coming back for another hit.
-There’s more than a feel of 70’s kitsch about the place; BarChick likens it to stepping into the Thunderbirds’ living room.
-Prepare for orange and yellow patterned wallpaper, brown leathers and comfortable banquettes, all with a tropical filter.
+There’s more than a feel of '70s kitsch about the place; we liken it to stepping into the Thunderbirds’ living room.
+Prepare for orange and yellow-patterned wallpaper, brown leathers and comfortable banquettes, all with a tropical filter.
 The same goes for the drinks, where rum is king and the presentation is more than worthy of your insta-feed.
-The Super Sonic Tiki Tonic is a turn’t up mouth-watering rum twist on a classic G&T and is always our go-to to get the night started.
+The Super Sonic Tiki Tonic is a turnt-up mouth-watering rum twist on a classic G&T and is always our go-to to get the night started.

 Sometimes size does matter.
 Especially when we’re talking about the size of your collection - rum collection, that is.
 Cottons in Camden has the largest in the UK, and boy do they know what to do with it.
-Limber up, cos you’ll be shaking your hips to the steel drums before we can say ‘it’s carnival time’.
-Only the wildest should try the Killer Doppi - made with 4 different rums, apricot liqueur, blue curacao, orange, pineapple and lime juice.
-‘Doppi’ is Jamaican for ghost, so prepare to step over to the dark side with this extreme cocktail.
+Limber up, 'cos you’ll be shaking your hips to the steel drums before we can say "it’s carnival time".
+Only the wildest should try the Killer Doppi - made with four different rums, apricot liqueur, blue curacao, orange, pineapple and lime juice.
+"Doppi" is Jamaican for "ghost", so prepare to step over to the dark side with this extreme cocktail.